ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

 -   [Discussion on the EUPL](https://discourse.writefreesoftware.org/t/eupl-a-better-choice-for-european-citizens/43/9) on the [writefreesoftware.org](https://discourse.writefreesoftware.org) website.

 -   Simple explanation of why the virality of the GPL is not compatible with European legislation: [Why viral licensing is a ghost](https://joinup.ec.europa.eu/collection/eupl/news/why-viral-licensing-ghost).
+(Spoiler: the problem is how to deal with static/dynamic linking of libraries.)

--   Interesting [more general discussion](https://discourse.julialang.org/t/package-licenses-contemplations-and-considerations/117922) on the Julia forum.
+-   Interesting [discussion](https://discourse.julialang.org/t/package-licenses-contemplations-and-considerations/117922) on the Julia forum.

 # Which License to Use?